Meet The Team

 Kica Matos hails from the coastal town of Vega Alta, Puerto Rico.
-She is a longtime social justice and immigrant rights advocate and serves as the Vice President of Initiatives at the Vera Institute of Justice.
+She is a longtime social justice and immigrant rights advocate and serves as the President of National Immigration Law Center (NILC) .
 Her passion and dedication for justice are fueled by her love of the arts, and bomba in particular.
 While she is usually behind the Barril (drum), every now and then you will see her dancing in the batey.

 Natasha Gisel Aguilar Velez is one of Proyecto Cimarron's principal dancers.
 She was born in New Haven and is of Puerto Rican descent - her family is originally from the town of Camuy.
 She began to dance the bomba at age 5 with the group Flechas under the tutelage of Sarai Ayala.
 She attended John Martinez, graduated from Sound School and then attended Gateway Community College.
 Currently, she works as a Medical Assistant at Yale New Haven Hospital.